Rihanna talks motherhood, Super Bowl: ‘It was now or never’

-“If I’m going to leave my baby, I’m going to leave my baby for something special,” the multi-Grammy winner told The Associated Press in an interview.
+”If I’m going to leave my baby, I’m going to leave my baby for something special,” the multi-Grammy winner said.

 That something special turned out to be the upcoming 2023 Super Bowl halftime show. ”It was now or never for me,” she said.